Horse grooming basics – curry comb options!

-So a few types and what they are super good for (and also not good for).
+A few types of horse grooming tools and what they are super good for.
+And also not good for.

 Metal Curry Comb.

-Metal curry combs don’t fare to well in the washrack, so find another type to use during bath time.
+- Metal curry combs don’t fare too well in the washrack, so find another type to use during bath time.

 Good, old fashioned rubber curry combs.

-These are the general workhorse of the curry comb family.
-You can find them in all different colors, sizes, an depths.
+- These are the general workhorse of the curry comb family.
+You can find them in all different colors, sizes, and depths.
 They also vary in flexibility, let your horse tell you if he prefers a softer one versus a stiffer one.

-These guys are also very versatile, like the curry mitts.
+These guys are also very versatile, as the curry mitts.
 The pimples are different on each side, and you can still treat them like a taco and fold it up.
-You may find that the nubs on this style of curry comb also work well to loosen hair on saddle pads.
-I really like the stiffer nubs to remove dried on poultice from lower legs.
+You may find that the nubs on this style of curry comb also work well to loosen the hair on saddle pads.
+I really like the stiffer nubs to remove dried poultice from the lower legs.